 The Japanese launched an invasion of China proper, launching the Second Sino-Japanese War.
 (July 1937).
 The Japanese Kwantung Army turned a small incident into a full-scale war.
 Chinese forces were unable to effectively resist the Japanese.
 The Japanese military was not only better armed and organized, they were also incredibly brutal.
 The rape of Nanking was ome of the most terrible attrocities of World War II.
 The Japanese methodically moved south, seizing control of most of eastern China and all of the major ports by the time war broke out in Europe.
 (1939).
 The Kuomintang Army was battered, but the Japanese were unable to destroy it.
 Chiang used the samed tactics that Mao and the Communists had used, withdraw into the rugged, easily defensible interior.
 The Japanese moved up rivers and railroad lines into the interior of China.
 Much of the Japanese Army was committed to the war in China.
 It did not prove as draining for Japan, however, as the Soviet campaign did for Germany.
 This was in pat because of the ineffectiveness of the Kuomintang Army.
 Resistance to the Japanese fell primarily on the Kuomintang because the Communists were in the remote areas of northwestern China.
 Also neither Chiang or Mao wanted to weaken their forced by fighting pitched battles with the Japanese.As a result, the Japanese destroyed most of the Chinese air force early in the War.
 This left the Chinese Army without air cover.

 The Japanese used their air superiority not only to attack military targets, but to indiscrinately attack Chinese citis as well.
 The cities had no anti-aircraft defenses or organized civil defense systems.
 The result was extensive civilian casualties.
-The only Chinese areas off limits to the Japanese were the European treaty ports like Shangahi and Hong Kong.
+The only Chinese areas off limits to the Japanese were the European treaty ports like Shanghai and Hong Kong.
 It is unclear what the Japanese objective was in attacking civilian targets.
 Presumably it was to terrorize the Chinese into surrendering.
 This did not occur.
-The Chinese simply moved deeper into the interior of China beyond the reach of the Japamese Army, but not beyond the range of Japanese bombers.
-The air war in the Pacific began as in the European theater with mastery of the skies by the Japanese.
-The Chinese air force was vityually non-existant.
+In the east, the air attacks were followed by land attacks and occuoation, often leading to horific actions, such as the rape of Nanking.
+The Chinese, unable to protect their major cities, simply moved deeper into the interior of the country beyond the reach of the Japamese Army.
+Distance and did=fficult terraine made the logistics of following the Nationalists with sizeable forces impossible.
+The Japanese were hard-pressed to occupy the area already seized.
+The Natioanlist Army was beyond the reach of the kimperail army, but not beyond the range of Japanese bombers.
+The air war in Asia began as in the European theater with mastery of the skies by the Japanese.
+The Chinese air force was quickly brushed aside and after the first year virtually non-existant.
+The reklocated Chinese capital of Chunking became the major Japanese target.
+The first raids caused wide-spread panic as there were no bomb shelters. .
+Gradually the city adjusted.
+People moved nto caves for protection.
+Thus the Japanese, who would after the war compalin biterally about the bombing of their cities, engaged in virtially unopposed terror bombing of Chinese cities for nearly a decade.
+This began before the actual invasion with the terror bombing of Shanghai (1931).
+And would only be limited when the American Flying Tigers arrivd (1942).
 HBC has not yet developed details on the Japanese terror bombing of Chinese cities, but we do have sone details on a general page about Japanese atrocities.
 The Japanese attacks would continue unopposed until the arrival of American planes and pilots--the famed Flying Tigers.
+The Flying Tigers were a vey small force, but even so for the first time, the Jaoanese began to suffer substantial losses.
+With the Japanese attack ion Pearl Harbor bringung america into the War, substantial American air units began to arrive in China making Japanese air raids on Chunking and other Chinese cities increasingly difficult.

 American involvement in China did not begin with the Japanese invasion and the Roosevelt Administration.
 American naval vessels began cruises on the Yangtze River in 1854.
 The mission of these early cruises was to show the flag and support American consular officers.
 The naval mission grew ever more complex as the authority of the Imperial Government deteriorated in the late 19th century and became an important instrument of American foreign policy.
 Operations included putting landing parties ashore on occassion to protect U.S. interests.
 The U.S. Navy after the turn of the 20th century began to conduct the patrols in a more organized fashion.
 The Navy deployed purpose-built gunboats and began coordinting operations with the Britidsh Royal Navy.
 The U.S. Navy was also deployed in anti-piracy patrols off the Chinese coast.
 Japnese forces were moving up the Yangtze River toward the Chinese capital which had been evacuated from Peeking to Nanking.
 Two U.S. Navy gunboats were at Nanking, the U.S.S.
 Luzon and the U.S.S.
 Panay.
 Chinese officials notified the American Embassy on November 27, 1937 that it must evacuate.
 Japanese pilots also attacked the American gunboat Panay.